Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

 TypeError: Order.__init__() missing 1 required positional argument: 'customer_id'.
 ```
-However, representing the same data as a `dict`, this does not raise an error:
+However, if we represented the same data as a `dict`, this would not raise an error:
 ```py
 order = {
 	"item_id": "i1435",
 	"amount": 10,
 }
 ```
-If the `"customer_id"` were accessed somewhere downstream,
+If `"customer_id"` is accessed somewhere downstream,
 ```py
 customer = order["customer_id"]
 ```
-raises `KeyError: 'customer_id'` and you're left backtracking through the
+you get a `KeyError: 'customer_id'` and you're left backtracking through the
 code to find where you forgot to add `'customer_id'`.

 Dataclasses also work well with type checkers like